neelsmith/icgle/Smith-Parsing.md

 ---

-# Secession, 2
+# Secession, 2: language

-For historical languages, every analysis is corpus-specific
+>**not** "Greek," but the Greek of a specific corpus
+>

 ---

 # A corpus-linguistic perspective

+-   For historical languages, every analysis is corpus-specific
-Every corpus is characterized by:
+-   Every corpus is characterized by:

--    a unique lexicon in a specified orthography
+    -    a unique **lexicon** in a specified orthography
--    a unique set of inflectional rules in a specified orthography
+    -    a unique set of **inflectional** rules in a specified orthography

 ---